chesahkalu/My_Python/README.md

 [11-try_except.py](./Beginer_basics/11-try_except.py): shows how to use the `try except` function.

 [12-up_low_case.py](./Beginer_basics/12-up_low_case.py): a code that changes a given string of lowercase letters to uppercase.
 Intro into `ASCII` keys.

+[13-ascii.py](./Beginer_basics/13-ascii.py): some basics about using the ascii keys in string manipulations on python.

 ## [Data_structures](./Data_structures/) :
 File containing some valuable basics on various data structures like `lists`,`tuples`,`sets`,`dictionaries`